 - Housing, Transportation, Urban Economies, and Social Structures

-- Modeling, Visualization, and Design in Planning
+- Modelling, Visualization, and Design in Planning

 Most of our faculty members conduct research that spans across several of these areas, covering a wide range of topics in planning, and drawing on related fields of study such as architecture, demography, ecology, economics, engineering, geography, history, sociology, political science, and psychology, among several others.